Issue #8: The Denial Machine

 Methodology notes:

 Issue #1 OTC: $0.6B from Medicare Part D step-therapy reform.
 Issue #2 Drug Pricing: $25.0B from international price normalization (net of rebate adjustment).
 Issue #3 Hospital Pricing: $73.0B from commercial reference pricing (capping insurer payments at 200% of Medicare).
 Issue #4 PBMs: $30.0B from rebate pass-through and formulary transparency.
 Issue #5 Admin Waste: $200.0B from standardized billing, automated PA, and payer rate-setting.
 Issue #6 Supply Waste: $28.0B from hospital supply cost variance (Q4 to P75 within peer groups).
 Issue #7 GLP-1: $40.0B from price negotiations and volume optimization in the permanent BALANCE model.
-Issue #8 Denial Machine: $32.0B from prior authorization reform ($10.4-17.0B care suppression), vertical integration restrictions ($6.7-13.8B margin arbitrage), AI regulation ($4.9-6.4B denial escalation), and MA risk adjustment audits ($0.3B).
-Booked at $32B (upper-conservative within $22-37B midpoint range).
-Component D (deductible-delay extraction) is excluded from the booked total: the mechanism is documented in the MRI vignette and component section, but a defensible national estimate requires matched patient-level claims and deductible-exposure data that we are actively seeking through the AHC Data Access Fund.
-We expect D to add tens of billions to the booked total in a future issue.
+Issue #8 Denial Machine: $24.0B from prior authorization reform ($10.4-17.0B care suppression), vertical integration restrictions ($6.7-13.8B margin arbitrage), and MA risk adjustment audits ($0.3B).
+Booked at $24B within a $17-31B range.
+Two further mechanisms are excluded from the booked total: the rise in automated (AI) denials, whose direction is documented but whose national dollar value has never been measured, and deductible-delay extraction (the MRI vignette), which requires matched patient-level claims and deductible-exposure data we are actively seeking through the AHC Data Access Fund.
+We expect both to add materially to the total in a future issue.

 What's Next